40th Annual Great Sports Legends Dinner Honors Accomplished Athletes, Supports The Buoniconti Fund to Cure Paralysis

 More About the Great Sports Legends Dinner

-In addition, Barth Green, M.D., professor of neurological surgery at the University of Miami Miller School of Medicine and co-founder and chairman of The Miami Project to Cure Paralysis, will receive The Buoniconti Fund Award.
-Legendary investor and business icon Mario Gabelli will receive the Outstanding Philanthropist Award.
+In addition, Barth Green, M.D., professor of neurological surgery at the Miller School and co-founder and chairman of The Miami Project, received The Buoniconti Fund Award.
+Legendary investor and business icon Mario Gabelli received the Outstanding Philanthropist Award.

-Music icon, philanthropist, eight-time Grammy Award winner and Presidential Medal of Freedom honoree Gloria Estefan and Bob Costas, the 28-time Emmy Award winning broadcaster, 12-time prime-time host of Olympic Games National Baseball, Hall of Fame inductee and Sports Broadcasting Hall of Famer, will serve as Masters of Ceremonies.
+Music icon, philanthropist, eight-time Grammy Award winner and Presidential Medal of Freedom honoree Gloria Estefan and Bob Costas, the 28-time Emmy Award winning broadcaster, 12-time prime-time host of the Olympic Games, National Baseball Hall of Fame inductee and sports broadcasting Hall of Famer, served as event emcees.
 Estefan’s connection to The Buoniconti Fund dates back more than three decades, when she suffered a severe spinal cord injury in a tour bus accident.
 Costas also has a longtime connection to The Buoniconti Fund, having served as emcee of the Great Sports Legends Dinner and narrator for its video tributes to the honorees for many years.

-Foreigner, the 2024 Rock and Roll Hall of Fame inductees with worldwide sales of more than 80 million albums, will perform during the program.
+Foreigner, the 2024 Rock and Roll Hall of Fame inductees with worldwide sales of more than 80 million albums, performed during the program.

 Forty years ago, my life changed forever.
 What was just a simple tackle in a college football game was anything but simple for me and my family.
 That tackle could have been the end of my life, but it saved and transformed it instead.